Tribow/CompetitiveServer/README.md

 # Setup
 If you're already familiar with the setup of the Distance-Server then that's great!
 If you don't then <a href=https://github.com/Corecii/Distance-Server>you really should go here before you do anything with this plugin.</a>

-Download the zip file in the releases page. <br />
+Download the latest zip file in the releases page. <br />
 The `Glicko2Rankings.dll` should be moved into the `Plugins` folder within your `DistanceServer` directory. <br />
+The `0WorkshopSearch.dll` should be moved in the same place, replace the one that is there with this one.
 `BasicAutoServer.json` should be moved into the `config` folder within your `DistanceServer` directory.
 Replace the json that is in there already if needed.
 You will need to edit this file to your own preferences, but what is already written is preferred.
+There should not be anything in the `Workshop` section of the json.
+The Glicko2Rankings plugin will find the competitive levels on its own.
 If you don't understand what you're doing, see Corecii's <a href=https://github.com/Corecii/Distance-Server/blob/master/PLUGINS.md>PLUGINS.md</a> for configuration explanations.

 In your `Plugins` folder, you should remove `VoteCommands.dll` as well as the `VoteCommands.json` in the `config` folder if they are there. <br />
 Why? <br />